-- All the questions will be administered via Qualtrics, and each page will have a force-answer setting; this means that participants will not be allowed to skip questions.
+All the questions will be administered via Qualtries, and each page will have a force-answer setting; this means that participants will not be allowed to skip questions.
 The submissions by participants that will abandon the study before the end will be considered incomplete.
 These submissions will be deleted and not included in the analysis.
-Abandoning the study before the completion of it will count as a - and not included in the analysis.
 Abandoning the study before the completion of it will count as a removal of the consent, as specified in the informed consent module showed at the beginning of the study.